On the drive home, we reviewed the surgeon’s prognosis:

 Sheri had torn a tendon and needed rotator cuff surgery.
 I was getting educated on the complexity of shoulder injuries — the recovery would be tough and she’d need my help.

-There was no doubt, no hesitation: I was up to the task.
+There was no hesitation: I was up to the task.

 But the severity of the situation didn’t sink in until Sheri stated these five words: “You will need to cook”.

 Was I dreaming?
 Maybe I dosed off for a second, you know, one of those out-of-body experiences.
 Had I momentarily passed to an alternate universe?

 “I won’t be able to cook.
 Handling food, lifting and working around the stove — can’t do it.
 You will need to cook.”

 Up to this point, my contribution to meal preparation was dialing for carryout.
 Chinese?
 Thai?
 Mexican?
 Sushi?
 Pizza?
 Not a problem!